The dark vision of a deserted planet Earth will inevitably become terrible reality. – The scientific question is when.

 And even that wouldn't prevent from wastage by degrees of planet Earth. - But it would safeguard the evolution of mankind for tens of thousands of years.

-The answer is: in no way.
+The answer is: In no way.
 We all know abdication of power only happens in this (capitalist) world when it's over (when it's too late).
 So the turn into a global responsibility will not happen.
-Instead they will feed us with hopes of exoplanets - which (you're not going to believe this) no human alive will ever reach (if any: posthuman incubators, contagion capsules).
+Instead they will feed us with hopes of exoplanets – exoplanets (you're not going to believe this) no human alive will ever reach (if any: posthuman incubators, contagion capsules).

 Chris Hadfield's third demagogy playground is global warming.
 He knows it's not exactly honest when the man with the probably biggest CO2 footprint under the sun complains about gas emissions.
 His employers as well (Hadfield is i.a. retired colonel) don't want to hear something like that.
 So he accepts to appear in interviews hedging and even cynical [a] [b] - just not to tell downright lies.